weavolutionmage/drachenwald/offices/herald/registeringnamesheraldry.md

 With several decades of legacy practice, however, sometimes folks new to the process need help navigating the forms.
 So this page, plus your local friendly herald, are here to help.

 __Modern privacy note__: By sending a filled submission form to the kingdom Submissions Herald, you give the SCA College of Heralds, based in the USA, permission to process and maintain all information on the form in relation to everything required for registering your submission.
 The records may be maintained indefinitely.
-For more information, please see Your information and privacy.
+For more information, please see [Your information and privacy](#your-information-and-privacy).
+{: .notice--warning}

 All successfully registered items from all SCA kingdoms are listed in the SCA Armorial.